BoyOrigin/glfw/README.md

 - Proper typing shortcuts (Ctrl+A, Ctrl+C, etc)
 - Proper window size after doing Fullscreen/un-Fullscreen multiple times

+For Download and How to use it: [Click Here](https://github.com/BoyOrigin/glfw/releases/tag/3.4.0)

 ## Introduction

 GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan